How to design a FMA based Self-Defense/Defensive Tactics Drill.

 Now do the math: If environment + danger = X, then you have to ask yourself “What tools and tactics must I bring into play to overcome X?”

-I have a mental chart for decision making for Pekiti-Tirsia students practicing these combat drills.
-It involves a short list of principles to help them choose which tool to reach for when they see a particular problem.
+I have a decision making chart to help Pekiti-Tirsia students practicing these drills.
+It involves a short list of principles to help them choose which tool to use when they see a particular problem.
 I have expanded the details of this list into more general categories of techniques, so non-Pekiti people can choose from the tools available to them.

-First, we have to do a bit of review.
+Before we get into the details of this, we should do a bit of review.
 The basic techniques and drills of Pekiti-Tirsia can be divided into two general groups.

 1. How to hit stuff.
 Specifically how to hit with a good balance of speed, power and accuracy.

 2. What to do if your “Plan A” fails.
-Pekiti starts it’s timing drills with close quarters work.
+Pekiti starts its timing drills with close quarters work.
 It’s not because we like working at this range (it is the most dangerous range to fight in, especially with edged weapons, as it has the most going on and the least amount of time to react to problems).
-We train here first because if your safer, long range technique fails, or you are caught off guard and the danger is in your face before you recognize it, then you had better have the right close range responses baked into your core reactions.
-One training principle we often use is “If you want something to come out first, then train it first.”
-The idea here is for a desired action to be used under stress quickly as an instinctive reaction, train it as early as possible.
+We train here first because if your safer, long range technique fails, or you are caught off guard and the danger is in your face before you recognize it, then you had better have the right close range responses built into your core reactions.
+One training principle we often use is “If you want something to come out first while under stress, then train it first.”
+The principle is for a desired action to be used under stress, as a quick and instinctive reaction, train it as early as possible.

 Here are the first three categories of techniques I use for decision tree drills among advanced Pekiti-Tirsia students: Seguidas, Contradas and Recontras.
-For a comic book shorthand version of these techniques consider them as Batman, the Flash and Superman.
+For a comic book shorthand version of these techniques consider them as the Batman, Flash and Superman sytles of fighting.